damewold/jquery-salary-calculator/README.md

 The application  takes in five inputs.
 These are _employee first name, last name, ID number, job title, annual salary_.

 It will also signal when the total monthly cost exceeds $20,000.

+## Built With
+-HTML,CSS
+-Javascript

+## Acknowledgement

+Thanks to Prime Digital Academy who equipped and helped me to make this application a reality.